xz64/license-webpack-plugin/README.md

   excludedChunks: [], // array of chunk names for which license files should not be produced.
 If a chunk is both included and excluded, then it is ultimately excluded.
   additionalPackages: [], // array of additional packages to scan
   buildRoot: undefined, // project build root.
 If left blank, the plugin will try to guess where your build root is based on webpack's compilation information
-  modulesDirectories: ['node_modules'] // directories to check for modules.
+  modulesDirectories: ['node_modules'], // directories to check for modules.
 Can be useful in case you organize your frontend and backend dependencies into separate directories.
+  licenseTemplateDir: undefined, // directory containing sample license text files (e.g. MIT.txt) to use when a license file can't be found (default behavior just prints the license identifier).
+One place to get license files would be from https://github.com/spdx/license-list .
+  licenseFileOverrides: undefined, // object whose keys are package names and values are license filenames.
+Useful in case a package has multiple license files and you want to pick a specific one.
+  licenseTypeOverrides: undefined // object whose keys are package names and values are license types.
+Useful in case a package does not specify a license field in its package.json.
 }
 ```